pub trait SystemCallEvm: ExecuteEvm {

 fn system_call( &mut self, system_contract_address: Address, data: Bytes, ) -> Result<ExecResultAndState<Self::ExecutionResult, Self::State>, Self::Error>

-Internally calls SystemCallEvm::system_call_with_caller
+Internally calls SystemCallEvm::system_call_with_caller.

 Sourcefn system_call_with_caller(